flightphp/docs/content/en/examples.md

-# Want to setup a Skeleton/Boilerplate project quickly?
+# Need a quick start?

 Head over to the [flightphp/skeleton](https://github.com/flightphp/skeleton) repo to get started!
+This is a project that includes a single page file that includes everything you need to run your app.
+It also includes a more full fledged example with controllers and views.

-## Need some inspiration?
+## Need Some Inspiration?

 While these are not officially sponsored by the FlightPHP Team, these could give you ideas on how to structure your own projects that are built with Flight!